Egusi Soup Recipe

 Frequently Asked Questions

-In this recipe, the vegetable is made of pepper sauce, meat, turkey, mackerel, leafy greens, locus beans, spices, fish stock, and more!
+In this recipe, the Egusi Soup is made of pepper sauce, meat, turkey, mackerel, leafy greens, locus beans, spices, fish stock, and more!
 There are plenty of other veggie stew varieties you can try.

-What is the main ingredient in a stew?
+What is the name of Egusi in English?

 egusi (almond) soup